mvab/epigraphdb-breast-cancer/README.md

 * See [Github Pages](https://mvab.github.io/epigraphdb-breast-cancer/) site with links to web-based components of this article.

-* See a [poster](https://github.com/mvab/epigraphdb-breast-cancer/wiki/MR-conference-2021-poster) about this work that was presented at Mendelian Randomization Conference 2021.
+* [Poster](https://github.com/mvab/epigraphdb-breast-cancer/wiki/MR-conference-2021-poster) about this work that was presented at Mendelian Randomization Conference 2021.
+* [Poster](https://github.com/mvab/epigraphdb-breast-cancer/wiki/IGES-conference-2022-poster) based on the pre-print presented at International Genetic Epidemiology Society meeting 2022 (Paris).

 ---